-To install Alluxio, download the latest tarball with the bundled FUSE connector from the Alluxio download website at [FILL_IN].
+To install Alluxio, download the latest tarball with the bundled FUSE connector from the Alluxio website.
 Note that the distributions before Alluxio 1.7 are not compiled with Java 8 so it does not have FUSE connector built-in which requires Java 8+.
 If you want to use Alluxio 1.6 or before with FUSE, please follow the instructions at this documentation to manually build the distribution.

 Next, extract the tarball and go into the directory:

 $ tar -xvf alluxio-1.7.0-hadoop-2.8-bin.tar.gz $ cd alluxio-1.7.0-hadoop-2.8